cypress-io/cypress/cypress/v0.0/documentation/3-Dashboard/1-Projects.md

 }
 [/block]

-Cypress uses your projectId and CI Key together to identify your project.
+Cypress uses your `projectId` and CI Key together to identify projects.

-Your CI Key is how we authenticate that your project is allowed to record.

-As long as your CI Key stays private, nobody will be able to record builds for your project - even if they have your projectId.
+The CI Key is used to authenticate that your project is allowed to record.
+As long as your CI Key stays *private*, nobody will be able to record builds for your project - even if they have your projectId.

-If you have a **public project** you will **still** need to keep your CI Key secret.
-If someone knows both your CI Key and your projectId, they could record builds for your project - which would mix up all the results!
+If you have a **public project** you should **still** keep your CI Key secret.
+If someone knows both your CI Key and your `projectId`, they could record builds for your project - which would mix up all the of your results!

 Think of your CI Key as the key that enables you to "write and create" builds.
 However, it has nothing to do with being able to "read or see" builds once they are created.
 Read on to understand our security model.

 [block:callout]
 {
   "type": "warning",
-  "body": "If you accidentally leak your CI Key, you simply need to remove it and generate a new one from our [Dashboard](https://on.cypress.io/dashboard)."
+  "body": "If your CI Key is accidentally exposed, you simply need to remove it and generate a new one from our [Dashboard](https://on.cypress.io/dashboard)."
 }
 [/block]